15mm Ancients Suppliers - No Photos Version

 - Madaxeman's Supplier Rating : 9/10 - why don't they do more?
 Why are they not to everyone's tastes either...?

-- Sold in 8's & 4's sold via an online shop taking Paypal & credit cards, and now quite a lot of pictures of unpainted figures.
+- Sold in 8's & 4's sold via an online shop taking Paypal & credit cards.

 - Owners of the Gladiator Miniatures ranges (formerly owned by Black Hat - see separate listing for Gladiator Miniatures) and former UK suppliers of AB, in a deal which ended in spring 2019.
 They also manufacturer of the formerly Oddzial Ozmy's Medieval Teutonics & Polish and Lithuanians (sold in "unit-sized" sets, with box artwork on the site).